Clergy Family Information Center (CFIC)

 The Clergy Family Information Center, with it's MISSION as a global online conduit of Compassion and Caring, continued it's growth and outreach under the leadership of Social Action Commission Chair, Bishop Reginald T. Jackson.

 In 2015 the ministry added new dimensions to news posted, as more and more Episcopal District leadership asked that the ministry carry news of their District Meetings.
 Episcopal District pictorial announcements were frequently posted by the CFIC.
 Institutions of higher learning also requested that the anniversary events of the AME Church Universities and Seminaries be added within the ministry posting guidelines.

 At the 50th Quadrennial Session of the General Conference held in Philadelphia, PA July 6-13, 2016, Bishop Frank Madison Reid, III, newly elected Bishop #138, was assigned as the Social Action Commission Chair.

 Under the visionary and challenging leadership of Bishop Frank Madison Reid, III, the CFIC continued to make technological advances in its email posting procedures and adding more "eye appeal" to the communications, using graphics and borders.
 In February 2017, we began posting (1) photo with each congratulatory announcement and statements of gratitude can now be posted each week on Thursday, for church leadership who receive a large outpouring of responses and wish to express gratitude to the Connectional AME Church family for kindnesses shown during their season of bereavement.

-At the 2016 Winter Meeting of the Council of Bishops and General Board Meeting an Electronic Protocol was approve; the CFIC per The Doctrine and Discipline of the African Methodist Episcopal Church 2012, posting regulations were re-defined as “emailing bereavement related notifications and congratulatory announcements.”
+At the 2016 Winter Meeting of the Council of Bishops and General Board Meeting an Electronic Protocol was approved; the CFIC per The Doctrine and Discipline of the African Methodist Episcopal Church 2012, posting regulations were re-defined as “emailing bereavement related notifications and congratulatory announcements.”